-Major activities will include preparation of CommunityViz 3.0 for use with the 2050 MTP, 2045 MTP follow-up and amendments, including AQ conformity work; TRM executive committee support; facilitation of joint MPO technical, executive committee and policy board meetings and deliverables.
-Expanded activity would be: 1) continued transition of some socioeconomic data and method responsibilities from ITRE TRM team to TJCOG CommunityViz team; and 2) helping MPOs track land use, socioeconomic and housing related performance metrics in the Metropolitan Transportation Plan, county transit plans, MPO small area plans and major transit capital projects (e.g., DO LRT, Wake-Durham Commuter Rail).
+Major activities will include inputs and scenario creation with CommunityViz 3.0 for use with the 2050 MTP, 2045 MTP follow-up and amendments, including AQ conformity work; TRM executive committee support; facilitation of joint MPO technical, executive committee and policy board meetings and deliverables.
+Other activity would include: 1) continued transition of some socioeconomic data and method responsibilities from ITRE TRM team to TJCOG CommunityViz team; and 2) helping MPOs track land use, socioeconomic, travel market and housing related performance metrics for the Metropolitan Transportation Plan, county transit plans, MPO small area plans, and major transit capital projects; depending on the scale and scope of expanded activities, a budget amendment may be needed for these expanded activities.
+TJCOG will continue to participate in local and regional projects and work related to transportation investments (e.g. RTA, NCDOT) and in selected projects of statewide or national impact.